Hand, Foot, and Mouth Disease

 A person can lower the risk of being infected by:

-Should a person with HFMD be excluded from work or school/child care?
+Should a person with HFMD be excluded from work, school or child care?

 How can I get more information about HFMD?